The application period for Career Firefighter applications is closed as of February 21, 2021.

 Failure to comply with these protocols and other protocols may result in being removed from the competition.
 For more information, please email us at email@example.com or visit: https://www.halifax.ca/about-halifax/employment/work-halifax-regional-municipality

-To submit your application visit our web-based job application system and create an account when the posting is live.
+To submit your application, during the period of January 28, 2021 to February 21, 2021, visit our web-based job application system and create an account when the posting is live.

-You will be required to attach diploma proving completion of Grade 12 (this could include Grade 12 certificate, community college diploma, university degree, GED) with your application.
+You will be required to attach your diploma proving completion of Grade 12 (this could include Grade 12 certificate, GED, community college diploma, university degree) with your application.
 Do not include additional certifications or documents other than proof of Grade 12 completion.
 Doing so may cause errors in your submission.

-Applications must be submitted through the online application system before the closing date listed in the posting - late submissions will not be accepted.
+Applications must be submitted through the online application system before no later than 11:59 p.m.
+Atlantic time on Sunday, February 21, 2021 - late submissions will not be accepted.
 If you experience any difficulty applying through our online application system, please contact 311.
 Please note that assistance with applications will only be available during regular business hours (Monday through Friday, 8 a.m. until 4:30 p.m.)

 Candidates must have an active email account.
 Correspondence regarding the status of your application will be sent via email throughout the selection process.
 Candidates will be responsible to regularly check their inbox as well as their junk mail to keep up to date with the status of their application at each stage of the selection process.